-Our diversity has been celebrated throughout 2021-22 by combining social events with celebrations and the promotion of Harmony week, International Women's Day, Pride Month, National Sorry Day, Reconciliation Week, NAIDOC Week, International Men's Day and International Day of People with Disability.
+Our diversity has been celebrated throughout 2022-23 by combining social events with celebrations and the promotion of Harmony week, International Women's Day, Pride Month, Wear it Purple Day, National Sorry Day, Reconciliation Week, NAIDOC Week, International Men's Day and International Day of People with Disability.
+We have maintained a focus on inclusion of mental health and well-being through our Healthier Work activities.